grafana/grafana/docs/sources/manage-users/_index.md

 ## Users

 Users are named accounts in Grafana with granted permissions to access resources throughout Grafana.
-All users can manage their own user accounts to a certain extent.
+All users can manage their own accounts to a limited extent.

 Users can:
 - [View and edit user profile](user-admin/user-profile.md)